 - Fuel source

 Another noticeable factor that affects carbon emissions is how the electricity is generated.
-The states that boasted lower carbon emissions tend to be those generating non-carbon, cleaner electricity like hydropower or solar.
+The states that boast lower carbon emissions tend to be those generating non-carbon, cleaner electricity like hydropower or solar.
 States like Wyoming on the other hand use coal as the principal emissions source.

 As federal and state governments push to clean up their emissions act, solar energy is an attractive and realistic solution for many parts of the country that have a higher need to reduce their CO2 emissions.
 Check out your state and see if your solar could do some extra carbon-offset good: